About Matt Gluck

 Following fifteen years with the Shaolin School, I left on sabbatical to India, Thailand and Nepal.
 I met many interesting folk along the way and arrived at my Guru’s home in South India in October 2000.
 I had heard of Sathya Sai Baba from a Hare Krishna devotee and friend, Oswald who lived at the Temple in Letchmore Heath.
 He told me of Baba’s miracles and so I decided to go and see this phenomenon for my Self.

 I went to his ashram in Puttaparthi.
 On my first afternoon's darshan, a 'small man in orange robes' appeared in front of me - Sri Sai Baba.
 I left his town after three mentally disturbing days.
 ‘White girls in Sarees!’ ringing in my ears.
 Many sadhus, scriptures, astrologers and a handshake with the Dalai Lama later, I made my way to Rishikesh, Varanasi and then into Nepal towards Mount Everest.
 Wherever I went, this man appeared in front of my inner-eye; Sathya Sai Baba.
 As a teenager I had worshipped David Bowie and had seen God again in the guise of my Kung Fu Masters.
 Now I found myself in Kathmandu one chilled morning, having always known that one day I would be there.
-To my surprise I walked past a shop with a picture of Baba in the window.
+To my surprise as I drove in a taxi past a shop with a picture of Baba in the window.
 My heart melted and I began to cry and my mind spoke "Oh My God!"
 Unlike anything I had ever known before, I realised that Baba is pure love.
 I realised he had been the organiser of my trip as well as the colours in the clay lamp at which I used to stare in my mother’s room all those years ago, as I lay on her floor in Savasana.

 Sathya Sai Baba (Sathya = Truth or True, Sai =Mother, Baba = Father) gave me everything.
 I cannot describe my experiences with him as they transcend both words and mind.I enjoyed many mystical experiences and visions while staying in Baba's three Ashrams over three separate trips totalling about four months, all to bring me back down to earth and simply be here now.